0P3N50URC3-F0R3V3R/blackbeard/README.md

 # DEEP ROCK GALACTIC GAME - DEEPDIVE AND ASSIGNMENT EMULATOR

+#LFG
+Currently looking for people who is able to help me to compile this to Linux debian or ubuntu or Raspbian Buster!

+# Introduction
 Supported clients: up to Update 35(Season one)

 An Opensource offline working deep rock galactic - deepdive and weekly assignments